impartiality-facct2023/iclr2026/pages/OptiFluence ICLR 2026 Reviews.md

 		- Initializations for OptiFluence are chosen according to the IF-INIT procedure explained in Section 5.1 where we find the most influential training samples according to the Normalized Self-Influence Scores and pick the top 3 consistently.
 	- 5. Since the framework is inspired by differential privacy but ultimately empirical, can you clarify how the metric (TPR@FPR) relates to formal ε or δ values?
 Is there any attempt to estimate lower bounds on ε or compare to DP auditing baselines that produce numeric privacy budgets?
 		- We have addressed this question in W4.
 We want to additionally note that "DP Auditing" baselines often go beyond auditing with canary samples and produce canary gradients [1] or otherwise change the training procedure [2] to achieve the tightest lower-bounds possible. **Our work is strictly in the space of auditing using canaries in the input (sample) space.
 The benefit of this type of audit is its versatility (given its architecture-agnosticism) and transferability (that we have demonstrated).**
 		- We nevertheless have included DP-Auditing results in Section 6.2 with the TPR@0.1FPR metric to show where first-party tight audits are not possible optimized canaries can provide useful alternative.
-Using the
+Using the library
 		-
 		- [1] Nasr, Milad, Jamie Hayes, Thomas Steinke, Borja Balle, Florian Tramèr, Matthew Jagielski, Nicholas Carlini, and Andreas Terzis.
 2023.
 “Tight Auditing of Differentially Private Machine Learning.” *Proceedings of the 32nd USENIX Conference on Security Symposium* (Anaheim, CA, USA), Sec ’23, 2023.
 		- [2] Nasr, Milad, Shuang Song, Abhradeep Thakurta, Nicolas Papernot, and Nicholas Carlini.
 2021.
 “Adversary Instantiation: Lower Bounds for Differentially Private Machine Learning.” *arXiv:2101.04535 [Cs]*, January 11, 2021. [http://arxiv.org/abs/2101.04535](http://arxiv.org/abs/2101.04535).